 Version 20171201 incorporates a "hybrid model" for the Kaikoura Earthquakes.
 The horizontal deformation includes both forward and reverse patches.
 The vertical deformation is implemented as a reverse patch.
 The LINZ geodetic and cadastral data sets have been updated to reflect the reverse patch updates.
 For more information about the reverse patch coordinate changes and applying them to GIS datasets refer to Kaikoura earthquake coordinate update.

 Version 20180701 further improves the Kaikoura earthquake deformation model taking advantage of additional survey observations since the 20171201 model.
-The improvements are mostly focussed in the area around Kaikoura as distortion due to the earthquake was influenced by local geology and had potential for improved modelling.
+The improvements are mostly focused in the area around Kaikoura as distortion due to the earthquake was influenced by local geology and had potential for improved modelling.

 NZGD2000 - Chris Pearson Studio Lecture - Part 1